TRI-AMDD/beep/CONTRIBUTING.md

 ## Workflow

-We use [GitHub](https://en.wikipedia.org/wiki/GitHub) standard [Fork and Pull Request workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962) to coordinate our work.
+We use a standard Fork and Pull Request workflow to coordinate our work.
 When making any kind of update, we try to follow the procedure below.

 ### A. Before you begin